a-laughlin/a-laughlin.github.io/_posts/2017-08-015-hyper-composable-react-architecture.md

 - Flatten flattenable graphs e.g., [in redux state](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html#relationships-and-tables) `authorBooks` vs `author.books`, or use graphQL to query just the data a component needs vs jumping through hoops of sequentially (one order graph) querying multiple endpoint urls (more graphs) and merging their data (yet more graphs).
 - Couple to names over structures (and turn unflattenable graphs into names).  e.g., with Ramda's lenses, or npm's mojo that enables `require('react')` vs `require `../../node_modules/bin/react/.../react.js`.
 Also, coupling to a redux state key is more flexible than passing data directly to them, since it has shallower graphs, and can make components standalone.
 - Compose logic functions instead of creating a deep imperative control flow graph, with functions like `cond`,`ifElse`,`and`,`or`.
 I can't link directly to [Ramda's docs](http://ramdajs.com/docs/) categories, but clicking one of the functions with "Logic" next to it yields some example functions.
 - Flatten file structures.
 As humans, we tend to think hierarchies make things simpler.
 It's a form of abstraction that works well when information is naturally hierarchical.
 UI components are not naturally hierarchical.
-Functions aren't.
 - Eliminate non-presentational HTML elements.
 In the demo, there's no distinction between presentation and container components.
 All components are presentational.
 Some have behaviors or data HOCs.
 - Keep functions pure, to avoid creating scope and prototype chain graphs.
-Better yet, prevent the possibility by not creating functions in components.
-Functions are the reusable parts.
-The demo components have very few, and then usually where I was unsure how to do something sans function creation.
+Better yet, prevent the possibility of creating dependency graphs by not creating functions in components.
+The demo has very few, and then usually for example or where I was unsure how to do something cleanly sans function creation.
 - Function argument order: cap all functions at 0 or 1 arguments, so there is no order dependency
 - Eliminate the -many- graphs CSS selectors create by composing Styles and Elements directly.
 - Every REST url and returned data structure are their own graphs.
 Wrapping them with GraphQL eliminates many.